Skip to main content

 • Documentation and verification through qualifying explanatory statements and public disclosure

-Castrol’s application of PAS 2060 involves two external independent third parties; Environmental Resources Management Limited who carry out the carbon footprinting of Castrol products and a second, DNV Business Assurances UK Limited who do the verification and assurance of carbon neutrality.
+Castrol’s application of PAS 2060 involves two independent third parties; Environmental Resources Management Limited who carry out the carbon footprinting of Castrol products and a second, DNV Business Assurances UK Limited who do the verification and assurance of carbon neutrality.

 Castrol assesses, identifies, and measures CO₂ emissions throughout each product’s life cycle.
 The figure below is derived from the GHG protocol’s product life cycle accounting and reporting standard and demonstrates the key activities that make up a product’s life cycle.

-To quantify the GHG emissions of the product, primary activity data (process-specific data obtained by direct measurement of the energy or business activities) and secondary data (data obtained from sources other than direct measurement of the emissions from processes included in the life cycle of the products) is collected for each activity and used in conjunction with emissions factors (coefficients) to convert activity data into GHG emissions.
+To quantify the GHG life-cycle emissions of the product, primary activity data (process-specific data obtained by direct measurement of the energy or business activities) and secondary data (data obtained from sources other than direct measurement of the emissions from processes included in the life cycle of the products) is collected for each activity and used in conjunction with emissions factors (coefficients) to convert activity data into GHG emissions.

 Table 3.2 of the QES provides a description of each lifecycle stage shown above and the key inclusions and exclusions used to quantify GHG emissions have been summarized below: